Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Design and Discussion of CuDFKD

-By the predefined $g$ in CL, CuDFKD can get difficulty change at early stage during training, and thus defy some forgetting during short times.
-We hope to add more information about early samples to better overcome the forgetting problem, thus improve the performance further.
+With the predefined $g$ in continual learning, CuDFKD can adjust the difficulty of samples early on in the training process, which can mitigate forgetting during short times.
+To enhance performance further, we aim to incorporate more information about early samples, which can better address the forgetting problem.